Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Scaling limits of conditioned Galton--Watson trees

-Its Laplace transform is given by On the other hand, $T_x$ has same distribution as the first hitting time of $-x$ by $(Y_t,t\geq 0)$ (because a similar statement is true of $\tau_p$ and $S_n$), which identifies the Laplace exponent of $T_1$ as $(\lambda/c')^{1/\alpha}$, see \cite[Chapter VII]{BertoinLevy}.
+On the other hand, $T_x$ has same distribution as the first hitting time of $-x$ by $(Y_t,t\geq 0)$ (because a similar statement is true of $\tau_p$ and $S_n$), which identifies the Laplace exponent of $T_1$ as $(\lambda/c')^{1/\alpha}$, see~\cite{BertoinLevy}, Chapter VII.
 This yields